-Different parametrizations of surname frequency distributions, based on statistical models of reproductive behavior and population dynamics, have since then been proposed.
-Especially relevant appears to be the observation that surname dynamics can be seen as a Yule process, thus leading to a natural statistical explanation for the appearance of scaling in a proper limit.
+Results obtained by comparison with genetic data are described in Section 5 and a synthetic reference to the empirical studies on surname distributions is given in Section 6.
+Different parametrizations of the observed frequency distributions were proposed, based on statistical models of reproductive behavior and population dynamics.
+Especially relevant was the observation that surname dynamics can be seen as a Yule process, thus leading to a natural statistical explanation for the appearance of scaling in a proper limit.

-The ubiquity of power laws in the description of both natural and social phenomena, whenever there is no intrinsic characteristic scale is a phenomenon that the modern theory of complexity aims to explain, often relating it to the concept of self-organized criticality.
+The ubiquity of power laws in the description of both natural and social phenomena, whenever there is no intrinsic characteristic scale is a phenomenon that the modern theory of complexity aims to explain.
 The presence of scaling in surname distributions did therefore attract the attention of scholars in the field of statistical physics.

-Starting from the late Eighties theoretical physicists began to develop stochastic models trying to catch some aspects of evolutionary dynamics, especially in connection with the growing diffusion of the neutral theory of molecular evolution, and exploiting some developments in the theory of disordered systems.
-Evolution of populations in flat fitness landscapes was studied, both in asexual and in sexual reproduction.
-Statistical properties of genealogical trees were explored from a theoretical point of view.
+Starting from the late Eighties theoretical physicists began to develop stochastic models trying to catch some aspects of evolutionary dynamics, especially in connection with the growing diffusion of the neutral theory of molecular evolution and with the contemporary developments in the theory of disordered systems.
+The dynamics of populations in flat fitness landscapes was studied, both in asexual and in sexual reproduction.
+The statistical properties of genealogical trees (that are relevant to the issues of inbreeding and surname extinction) were explored from a theoretical point of view.
 In the mean time the phenomenological study of surname distributions, performed in Western countries especially by biologists, in Far Eastern countries (Japan, Korea, China) became the object of research activity by a small but significant community of physicists.
+A survey of all these developments is presented in Sections 7 and 8.

 In more recent times the attention of physicists focused on the problem of identifying dynamical models depending on a minimal number of free parameters but still retaining sufficient descriptive and predictive power.
 Different approaches converged in identifying birth and mortality rates, and especially migration and mutation rates as the crucial parameters needed for the parametrization of surname frequency distribution and evolution.

-Probably the most important recent contribution to phenomenological description and model building was offered in 2007 by the master equation approach of Baek, Kiet and Kim, whose formal solution allows for the (statistical) prediction of the surname distribution as a function of time once the initial distribution is given and the four above mentioned rates are assigned.
+Probably the most important recent contribution to phenomenological description and model building was offered in 2007 by the master equation approach of Baek, Kiet and Kim [108], whose formal solution allows for the (statistical) prediction of the surname distribution as a function of time once the initial distribution is given and the four above mentioned rates are assigned.
 This model encompasses many previous models and leads to many testable predictions, which have been verified by the authors in the case of Far Eastern countries, crossing phenomenological data with information coming also from historical and demographic records.
+Section 9 is devoted to a detailed discussion of the master equation approach,

-The behaviours predicted by solving the master equation can be independently reproduced by applying renormalization group techniques in order to describe the evolution dynamics of surnames.
+As shown in Section 10, the behaviours predicted by solving the master equation can be independently reproduced by applying renormalization group techniques in order to describe the evolution dynamics of surnames.
 This result brings the issue of surname dynamics back into the context of studies concerning disordered systems, a field whose constant progress leads to the expectation that better and better analytical and numerical tools will keep being developed, allowing for a deeper understanding of the role played by different factors not only in surname evolution but also in other important evolutionary (and cultural) processes admitting an analogous description and representation.